royalapplications/docs/src/r2023/royalts/reference/connections/freerdp.md

 To configure the application default settings for the included dashboard, open the [Plugins Management](xref:royalts_intro_plugins) and click on Dashboard for the Remote Desktop plugin.
 To configure individual dashboard settings for a connection, use the [Dashboard](#dashboard) property page.

+## Plugin Settings

+To configure the Remote Desktop (FreeRDP) plugin settings, open the [Plugins Management](xref:royalts_intro_plugins) and click on **Settings** for the Remote Desktop (FreeRDP) plugin:

+#### Executable

+Specify the FreeRDP executable used by the plugin.

+#### Close tab on log off, reboot or disconnect

+If checked, Royal TS will close the tab when a log off, reboot or disconnect is initiated from within the remote session.
+This setting is only effective when **Keep tabs open when remotely disconnected** in the [User Interface](xref:royalts_reference_options#-user-interface) option is enabled.

+#### Set Domain to '.' for Local Accounts

+If checked, a dot ('.') will be used as domain for local account user names if no domain is specified.

 ## Connection Properties

 The Remote Desktop Properties dialog is shown: